chandlerc/blog/content/posts/little_things_1_access.md

 {{< code "/code/little_things/access_example.kt" >}}

-The visibility specifiers are still on each declaration, but now the default is _public_ rather than private!
+The access specifiers are still on each declaration, but now the default is _public_ rather than private!
 This was a big surprise to me when I first saw it.
 It seems to violate good principles of software engineering: be _explicit_ about choosing to export a public API.
 Why would you want that _by default_?

 But the more I thought about this choice, the more it started to make sense.
-First, it still addresses the core issue of C++'s syntax by attaching the visibility to the specific name covered.
+First, it still addresses the core issue of C++'s syntax by attaching the access level to the specific name covered.
 No more regions and associated confusion.
 But it also addresses a big problem with all of the other languages (besides Go), where the public API becomes the most _noisy_ API to read.
 When I thought about reading the code and what I really wanted to be prioritized, it's the public API.
 And I want as little visual noise as possible there distracting me from what I need to know: names, types, the API itself.
 By making public the default, it makes the API that is going to be most read also the most _readable_.